Melbourne tram route 57: Route

 The route runs from the corner of Cordite and Central Park Avenues adjacent to the Defence Explosive Factory, West Maribyrnong via Moonee Ponds, Ascot Vale, Flemington, Kensington and North Melbourne before proceeding along Elizabeth Street to terminate outside Flinders Street station.

 Route 57 shares track with route 82 between the intersection of Raleigh and Wests Roads, Maribyrnong and Maribyrnong and Union Roads, Ascot Vale.
-A loop siding exists at the south end of Union Road in Ascot Vale and is used during special events at the Royal Melbourne Showgrounds and Flemington Racecourse to handle the additional trams used to move the crowds of passengers.
+A loop siding exists at the south end of Union Road in Ascot Vale and is used during special events at the Melbourne Showgrounds and Flemington Racecourse to handle the additional trams used to move the crowds of passengers.

 Operation

-Routes 57 is operated out of Essendon depot with Z class trams.
+Routes 57 is operated out of Essendon depot with Z-class trams.

+During special events at the Melbourne Showgrounds such as the Melbourne Royal Show, E-class trams operate on the route 57a shuttle between the Flinders Street terminus and the Showgrounds.

 Map

+In popular culture

+The tram makes numerous appearances in the establishing shots for the show Fisk where it travels past the law firm of Gruber & Gruber where the main character, Helen Tudor-Fisk, works.